bedalus/4colour/README.md

 (* if missing pandas/matplotlib, open a terminal as admin, then: pip install pandas matplotlib)

+Install coverage if missing: pip install coverage (as an admin)

+Run: python -m tests.run_coverage (normal user)

+This runs all tests with coverage management and produces a report.
+Read tests/README.md for more detail.

 ## Planning

 New work items should be itemized and preceded by an empty checkbox (`- [ ]`).
 When engaging in a new coding session to implement new features and improvements, follow the requirements in sequential order starting at the first unmarked checkbox.
 Once the feature and corresponding unit tests are written or updated to the required specification, mark the checkbox as complete ([x]) to track progress.
 Always remember to complete this step.